 |How should Argo and Kingsford's Corn Starch be stored?|

-With Argo & Kingsford’s Corn Starch’s convenient, re-sealable container, you do not need to do anything additional to keep your corn starch fresh.
-Close the package tightly and store in a dry place.
+With Argo Corn Starch’s convenient, re-sealable container, you do not need to do anything additional to keep your corn starch fresh.
+Replace the lid tightly and store in a dry place.

 |How long can Argo and Kingsford's corn starch be stored?|